 1. Search our online directory: For a list of approved Con Ed II sites, you can visit our online Con Ed II Site Directory.
 These sites are ones that have been used in the past or would like to be a Con Ed II site.
 Their information has been reviewed by the Office of Contextual Education, and have met the requirements for being a Con Ed II placement.
 There you can search for sites in your area, sites that fit your denominational needs, and specific characteristics (high school chaplaincy, campus ministry, children's ministry, hispanic, cross-cultural settings).

-2. Make an appointment with Dr. P. Alice Rogers: If you are in need of further assistance in finding a site, you can contact the office (404.727.4178) to schedule an appointment.
+2. Make an appointment with Dr. Thomas W. Elliott, Jr. If you are in need of further assistance in finding a site, you can contact the office (404.727.4178) to schedule an appointment.

 3. Attend the Site Mentor Meet and Greet to meet with site mentors.
 This informal gathering is an opportunity for you to meet with site mentors who are interested in having a student.